Fish Sandwich in Istanbul (Balık Ekmek): What It Is and Where to Eat It

 If you want a table once the sandwich is gone, the neighborhood holds far more than grills.
 See our picks for Karaköy restaurants.

-Where the fish really comes from
+Where the fish may come from